Maiori, The Largest Beach on the Coast

 From Maiori, book a boat tour to visit the Grotta di Pandora, located just a few minutes away along the coastline.
 This grotto can only be visited by sea either with an organized boat tour or with a private boat rental.
 The Grotta di Pandora is a popular diving site, and boasts striking emerald waters and dramatic rock formations beneath the waves.
 You can enter the grotto on board a boat (with the engine off).
 Another coastal highlight is the Grotta Sulfurea, called by some in Maiori the Grotta Suffregna, which can also be entered on board small rowboats.
 This grotto gets its name from the sulfuric waters that spring directly into the grotto, which can be seen with the naked eye from above.
 Be sure to stop for a swim in these curative waters that are a mix of sulfuric and marine.

-Like the other jewels along the Amalfi Coast, Maiori is more than just a resort town but is also home to beautiful and important historic and cultural treasures.
-Visit the Chiesa di San Nicola de Thoro-Plano and the Collegiata Santuario di Santa Maria a Mare, known for its majolica-tiled cupola that is common among the historic churches along the Amalfi Coast.
+Like the other jewels along the Amalfi Coast and the island of Capri, Maiori is more than just a resort town but is also home to beautiful and important historic and cultural treasures.
+Visit the Chiesa di San Nicola de Thoro-Plano and the Church of Santa Maria (officially the Collegiata Santuario di Santa Maria a Mare), known for its majolica-tiled cupola that is common among the historic churches along the Amalfi Coast.
 If you are interested in sacred art, stop to visit the Museo degli Arredi Sacri adjacent the church.
+You can also stop to admire the Renaissance Church of San Francesco.

 The Maiori Castle

-Kids (and their parents) will love the Castello di San Nicola de Thoro-Plano, a mysterious 11th-century fortress that is partially in ruins sitting atop a particularly panoramic hill above Maiori.
+Kids (and their parents) will love the Castle of San Nicola (or the Castello di San Nicola de Thoro-Plano), a mysterious 11th-century fortress that is partially in ruins sitting atop a particularly panoramic hill above Maiori.
 If you're lucky, you may even be able to visit with Mastro Crescenzo, the custodian of the fortress and local historian who knows all the legends and lore of Maiori and is happy to share anecdotes about the castle and town.
 The Castello di San Nicola de Thoro-Plano is open daily from 8 a.m. to 1 p.m. and from 3 p.m. to p.m.
 Confirm opening times before heading up the hill!

-Maiori may not have the beauty of Amalfi and Positano, but it is the perfect base if you're looking for an accessible town with a large beach that is less expensive than other towns along the Amalfi Coast.
+Maiori may not have the beauty of Amalfi and Positano, but it is the perfect base if you're looking for an accessible town with a large beach that is less expensive than other towns along the Amalfi Coast or Sorrento Peninsula.

 Book a table at the Torre Normanna for a spectacularly romantic dinner.
 For Michelin-starred dining, choose Faro di Capo d'Orso in Maiori, known for its cellar that stocks more than 1,000 different labels.

-For your stay in Maiori, we suggest booking at the beautiful Hotel Botanico San Lazzaro, a 5-star retreat with panoramic views, jacuzzi, and private gym.
-The exotic garden is an unforgettable spot to relax on the coast.
+Of the many Maiori hotels, one of our favorites is the beautiful Hotel Botanico San Lazzaro, a 5-star luxury hotel with panoramic views, jacuzzi, and private gym.
+Check in and unwind in the exotic garden, an unforgettable spot to relax on the coast.